Christian Historical Party: Ideology & Issues

 The CHP was a conservative Protestant party.
 It viewed government as a God-given institution, which should act according to biblical norms.
-Society should furthermore follow its historical course.
-Power should not be based on the opinion of the majority but on authority.
+It believed that society should follow its historical course and that power should not be based on the opinion of the majority but on authority.

 The CHP was formed as a result of dissent within the main Protestant party, the Anti-Revolutionary Party (ARP).
 Unlike that party the CHP did not recognize Catholicism as a legitimate religion.
 The party was strong anti-papist.
 According to the CHP, the Netherlands was a Protestant nation.
 As such, it was hostile to the Catholic segment of society.
 It renounced the Coalition between the ARP and the Catholic General League and antithesis between religious and secular parties.
-Catholic influences within society should be limited.
+It believed that Catholic influences within society should be limited.

 The CHP advocated limited government.
 It supported only limited government interference in the economy and instead advocated charity to help the poor.
 Furthermore, the party opposed universal suffrage.